oskarflordal/wikidigg/README.md

 # wikidigg
-All tools used for the chrimecast quiz projects.
+All tools used for the chromecast quiz add Qupplo.